astrosander/WallTime/README.md

 python TimerWallpaper.py
 ```

-After the start you will sea such setting menu
+After launching, you will see the following settings menu

 <img alt="Settings" src="https://github.com/astrosander/WallTime/blob/main/Themes/Settings.png">

-Choose background color, color of text, size of font and your deadline.
-Than press "Ok".
-Done.
+Select the background colour, text colour, font size and your term.
+Then press OK.

 ## Settings location <a name="Settings"></a>